isabelarvelo/LongLoRA-Paper-Presentation/README.md

 # DS 5690: LongLoRA Paper Presentation

-## Overview (5 minutes)
+## Overview

+**Definition:** The maximum amount of information it can take as input for a query

-* Brief introduction to the problem of extending context length in LLMs Challenges with current methods (computational cost, efficiency) LongLoRA's approach: Efficient fine-tuning for long-context adaptation
+* Brief introduction to the problem of extending context length in LLMs
+* Challenges with current methods (computational cost, efficiency)
+* LongLoRA's approach: Efficient fine-tuning for long-context adaptation

 ## Architecture Overview